jenskeiner/lintr/docs/project_plan.md

   - [x] 1.3.3: Ensure test dependencies are in `pyproject.toml`.
   - [x] 1.3.4: Run `pytest` to verify test setup.
 - [x] 1.4: Implement basic CLI with placeholder commands.
-- [] 1.5: Develop core functionality:
+- [x] 1.5: Develop core functionality:
   - [x] 1.5.1: GitHub API integration.
   - [x] 1.5.2: Rules and rule-set base classes implementation.
 No concrete rules yet.
   - [x] 1.5.3: Rule Manager implementation.
 Singleton.
 Uses entry points to auto-discover rules and rule sets.
   - [x] 1.5.4: Configuration file parsing.
+- [] 1.6 Add true end-to-end tests for real CLI operations.
+  - [] 1.6.1: Add parameterizable fixture to mock configuration.
+  - [] 1.6.2: Add parameterizable fixture to mock GitHub API responses.
+  - [x] 1.6.3: Improve test to verify listing of rules (`repolint --list rules`) to verify output comprehensively.
+  - [] 1.6.4: Improve test to verify listing of rule-sets (`repolint --list rule-sets`) to verify output comprehensively.
-- [] 1.6: Create initial rules.
+- [] 1.7: Create initial rules.
-  - [x] 1.6.1: Create a rule that checks if a default branch exists.
+  - [x] 1.7.1: Create a rule that checks if a default branch exists.
-  - [] 1.6.2: Create a rule that checks if the default branch is named "develop".
+  - [] 1.7.2: Create a rule that checks if the default branch is named "develop".
-  - [] 1.6.3: Create a rule that checks if contributors are required to sign off on web-based commits.
+  - [] 1.7.3: Create a rule that checks if contributors are required to sign off on web-based commits.
-- [] 1.7: Create a default rule set (e.g., for Python library projects).
+- [] 1.8: Create a default rule set (e.g., for Python library projects).
-- [] 1.8: Output results of linting operations.
+- [] 1.9: Output results of linting operations.

 ### Phase 2: Autofix and Dry-Run Modes
 - [] 2.1: Implement autofix logic for auto-fixable rules.